ibm-cloud-docs/vmwaresolutions/vmonic/manage-scc.md

 With VMware Solutions, you can optionally use [Caveonix RiskForesight service](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_considerations) to report security and compliance posture and findings to {{site.data.keyword.compliance_short}}.

-This integration requires you to [establish a public connection](/docs/security-advisor?topic=security-advisor-setup-caveonix#connect-caveonix) from RiskForesight to {{site.data.keyword.compliance_short}} and [schedule a job](/docs/security-advisor?topic=security-advisor-setup-caveonix#caveonix-job) to periodically report findings.
+This integration requires you to [establish a public connection](/docs/security-advisor?topic=security-advisor-setup-caveonix#connect-caveonix) from RiskForesight™ to {{site.data.keyword.compliance_short}} and [schedule a job](/docs/security-advisor?topic=security-advisor-setup-caveonix#caveonix-job) to periodically report findings.

 RiskForesight reports a compliance and security posture summary to {{site.data.keyword.compliance_short}}, and a categorized list of cyberrisk findings.
 Details of these findings are visible both in {{site.data.keyword.compliance_short}} and in RiskForesight.